Kolten Wong Player Props: Mariners vs. Giants

 Kolten Wong At The Plate

-- Wong is batting .160 with four doubles, a home run and 13 walks.
+- Wong has four doubles, a home run and 13 walks while batting .162.

-- In 36.2% of his 47 games this season, Wong has picked up at least one hit.
-He's also had five multi-hit games.
+- Wong has picked up a hit in 18 of 48 games this season, with multiple hits five times.

-- He has hit a home run in one of 47 games, and in 0.6% of his plate appearances.
+- He has homered in one of 48 games, and in 0.6% of his plate appearances.

-- Wong has driven in a run in 10 games this season (21.3%), including two games with multiple runs batted in.
+- In 10 games this season (20.8%), Wong has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.